pramodkondur/Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking-with-ContinuousLrning/README.md

 - **Additional Routes:** Expand beyond Chennai to include other cities.
 - **Live Integration with Uber API:** Direct integration for real-time Uber API access for better data accuracy.
 ---

-This project provides users with an efficient, data-driven way to predict the best time to book an Uber ride, ensuring cost savings and convenience by analyzing real-time data and leveraging machine learning models.